LIBRETTO-431

 In the 1L treatment of advanced or metastatic RET-fusion positive NSCLC

-- LIBRETTO-431 (N=261) is a randomized, global, multicenter, open-label, Phase III trial that evaluated Retevmo versus chemotherapy with or without pembrolizumab in treatment-naive adult patients with advanced or metastatic RET fusion-positive NSCLC, including those with brain metastases.
+- LIBRETTO-431 (N=261) was a randomized, global, multicenter, open-label, Phase III trial that evaluated Retevmo versus chemotherapy with or without pembrolizumab in treatment-naive adult patients with advanced or metastatic RET fusion-positive NSCLC, including those with brain metastases.

-- 10% of patients permanently discontinued treatment due to AEs with Retevmo (n=16/158)10
+- 10% of patients permanently discontinued treatment due to AEs with Retevmo (n=16/158)

 Retevmo may affect both healthy cells and tumor cells, which can result in side effects, some of which can be serious.1

-Based on an interim analysis with a data cutoff date of May 1, 2023.7,9
+Based on an interim analysis with a data cutoff date of May 1, 2023.1,4

 NSCLC Summary